 A unified overview of the interrelationship among the digital representation and processing of information, the analysis and design of combinational and sequential digital networks, and the application of stored program information processors.
 Three (3) lectures and one (1) two-hour laboratory period per week.
+Prerequisites: PHYS-202.

 ENGR-205.
-ANALOG CIRCUITS I
+ELECTRICAL CIRCUIT ANALYSIS

 Laws of the electric circuit, analysis of DC and AC circuits, network equations, and network theorems.
-Three (3) lectures and one (1) three-hour laboratory period per week.
+Three lectures and one three-hour laboratory period per week.
+Co-requisite: Mathematics 351, Prerequisites: Physics 202.
+Credit, Four hours.

-Prerequisites: MTSC-351, PHYS-202.

 ENGR-210.
-INTRODUCTION TO COMBINATIONAL LOGIC
+DIGITAL LOGIC DESIGN